AmanRaja007/data-science-project/README.md

 <h1>
 <center> Insights from City Supply and Demand Data </center></h1>

-This data project has been used as a take-home assignment in the recruitment process for the data science positions at Uber.

-#### Assignment
 Using the provided dataset, answer the following questions:

 1. Which date had the most completed trips during the two week period?